Meitei script: History

 Yumbanlol (Yumpanlol), a group of 6th century ancient Meitei language copper plate inscriptions, written in Meetei script.

-Regarding epigraphic records, Meitei script appears in the Yumbanlol (Yumpanlol), composed in the 6th century C.E.
+Regarding epigraphic records, Meitei script appears in the Yumbanlol (Yumpanlol), composed somewhere between 568 and 658 C.E.
 It was a group of copper plate inscriptions about an ancient Meitei language literary work.

 The Old Manipuri script also appears on coins issued during the reigns of Meitei Kings, Ura Konthouba (c.
 568-653 CE) and Ayangba (c.
 821-910 CE).
 These coins are presently preserved in the Mutua Museum in Imphal.

-The origin of the official script of Manipur is derived from religious book Wakoklon Puya.
-But, there has been some controversy regarding the origin of the Meitei script.
-The Meitei script is a Brahmic abugida.
-According to Singh (1962), an archaic form of the script had developed by the 11th century, and it was in use until the early 18th century, when it was replaced by the Bengali script.
-By contrast, Tomba (1993) claims that the script is a development of c.
-1930, with all supposedly older documents being deliberate forgeries.
-According to K.S.
-Singh and Mahoharan (1993), as per the modifications of the phonemic distributions of Meitei language, the script belongs to the Tibetan group of scripts.

 The earliest stone inscription, found in the village of Khoibu, Manipur, is also believed to date to time of Ura Konthouba.
 This inscription is presently kept in the Manipur State Museum, Imphal.

 Another early copper plate Meitei inscription dates to the 8th century CE, inscribed during the reign of King Khongtekcha (c.
 721 AD).
 It was discovered by scholar Yumjao from Phayeng in 1935.
 It is one of the earliest known examples of Meitei literature.

 A stone inscription found at Khoibu in Tengnoupal district, of current Manipur state, contains royal edicts of king Senbi Kiyamba (d.
-1508), representing the earliest portion of the Chietharol Kumbaba or Royal Chronicle of Manipur.
+1508), representing one of the earliest portion of the Chietharol Kumbaba or Royal Chronicle of Manipur.
 It is one of the primary texts in the Meitei script.

 A Meitei language stone inscription in Meitei script about a royal decree of a Meitei king found in the sacred site of God Panam Ningthou in Andro, Imphal East, Manipur.